mbejda/placeholder-cli/README.md

 A friendly command line tool that replaces images with placeholders.
-Perfect for replacing images that require a special license with generic placeholders.
+Don't have a proper distribution license for those images?
+No worries, this tool will replace them with placeholders.

 # :movie_camera: How it works